anturom/book-search/README.md

 npm run build
 ```

-> NOTE: You may need to edit the **vue.config.js** file in the root directory to specify a different public path for the app.
+> NOTE: Before you deploy to production, you may need to edit the **vue.config.js** file in the root directory to specify a different public path for the app.
 Currently, the default public path is `/`.